markround/tiller/README.md

   - environment_json
 ```

+(Or, in short-form YAML) : `data_sources: [ "defaults" , "file" , "environment_json" ]`

-Note also that template-specific values take priority over global values (see the Gotchas section for an example).
+**Important** : Please note that template-specific values take priority over global values (see the [Gotchas](#gotchas) section for an example).

 ## Template files

-These files under `/etc/tiller/templates` are simply the ERB templates for your configuration files, and are populated with values from the selected environment configuration blocks (see below).
+When using the `FileTemplateSource` ("file") plugin, these files under `/etc/tiller/templates` are simply the ERB templates for your configuration files, and are populated with values from the selected environment configuration blocks (see below).
 When the environment configuration is parsed (see below), key:value pairs are made available to the template.

 **IMPORTANT: **These files must be named with a suffix of `.erb`.
 Any files without an ending of `.erb` will be ignored.